chumbah/chumbah/README.md

-- 👋 Hi, I’m Alex
-- 👀 I love coding.
-- 🌱 I am an aspiring Full-stack Software developer
+Full-stack Software developer || I use the Js MERN stack to solve problems.
-- 💞️ I’m looking to collaborate on any project to boost my skills
+I’m looking to collaborate on any project to boost my skills